Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks: Experiments

-\paragraph{Evaluation and Metrics.} Following prior work \citep{qi2024finetuning,ren-etal-2025-llms,guo-etal-2025-mtsa,xteaming}, we use GPT-4o to assess response harmfulness on a 1 to 5 Likert scale.
+\paragraph{Evaluation Setup.} Following the standard protocol in prior work \citep{qi2024finetuning,guo-etal-2025-mtsa,xteaming}, we use GPT-4o to assess response harmfulness on a 1 to 5 Likert scale.
 We consider attacks successful only when GPT-4o assigns the highest harmfulness score of 5.
-To validate GPT-4o as a reliable judge, we randomly sampled 30 dialogues (132 query-response pairs in total) and had three human annotators (authors) independently rate responses using the same 5-point scale.
-The Cohen's Kappa between human and GPT-4o ratings reached a substantial agreement score of 74.7\%, supporting the reliability of our automated evaluation approach.
-Details of human evaluation are described in Appendix \ref{appendix:human_eval}.
-We use attack success rate (ASR) as evaluation metric, which is defined as the percentage of test cases that successfully elicit the targeted harmful behavior.
+To validate GPT-4o's reliability, we randomly sampled 30 dialogues (132 query-response pairs in total) and had three human expert annotators independently rate responses using the same criteria.
+The Cohen's Kappa between human and GPT-4o ratings reached \textbf{74.7\%}, demonstrating substantial agreement.
+More details of human evaluation are described in Appendix \ref{appendix:human_eval}.
+Notably, using GPT-4o as a held-out judge (distinct from HarmAug-Guard used during training) can mitigate potential reward hacking, as GPT-4o's evaluation reflects genuine attack effectiveness rather than exploiting the reward model's artifacts.
+We use attack success rate (ASR)\footnote{We report ASR@1 by default, where an attack is successful if a single attempt elicits a harmful response.} as the evaluation metric, which is defined as the percentage of test cases that successfully elicit the targeted harmful behavior.